 Christmas Eve Hot Chocolate (for adults)

-The Mistletoe Martini is a mix of chilled cranberry tea (pick your favorite brand!, orange and lemon juices and vodka.
-A little bit of sugar cuts through the tart flavors for a bright and tasty Christmas Eve cocktail.
+The Mistletoe Martini is a mix of chilled cranberry tea (pick your favorite brand! orange and lemon juices, and vodka.
+Add a bit of sugar to cut through the tart flavors for a bright and tasty Christmas Eve cocktail.

 It wouldn’t be Christmas without a cool and creamy glass of eggnog.
 You can buy the eggnog from the store (or make it yourself if you’re feeling extra fancy!)
 With bourbon (and spice rum if you like) this smooth Christmas Eve drink is a classic for a good reason, it’s delicious!